 With a special narrative accompanied by the music of Copland’s A Lincoln Portrait, students will meet Rocky as she hitches a ride with two friendly NASA astronauts on the Apollo 11 lunar module en route back to planet Earth.
 Neil Armstrong and Buzz Aldrin show Rocky some out-of-this-world views of the moon, help define the moon’s place in the solar system, describe how the moon affects all life on Earth ... and leave Rocky with a sense of wonder and pride in her “rockdom”!

 Why not take One Small Step with the symphony, and join us for this spectacular performance?

-The One Small Step Curriculum Guide assists teachers in preparing students for the One Small Step Children's Concert.
-It contains classroom activities and lessons aligning with state curriculum standards.
+The One Small Step Curriculum Guide is a resource for teachers when preparing students for the performance.
+The Guide contains classroom activities and lessons aligned with state curriculum standards.

 Sponsored by The Paul and Sandra Goldner Conservatory of Music.

 As part of the One Small Step program, a select group of fourth-grade classes will have an opportunity to heighten their experience through pre- and post- concert virtual workshops.
 Students will explore earth in space and time, as well as forms of energy in these four exceptional arts-integrated workshops (2 pre- and 2 post-), which connect the 4th grade science curriculum with national core arts standards.

 These pre- and post-concert workshops are funded through a generous grant and made available free of charge to 4th grade classes in Palm Beach County Title 1 schools.
 Limited funding available.
 Reserve workshops for your 4th grade classes by completing the form below.